guacsec/guac-docs/guac-graphql.md

 ### Query Namespaces

-Going one level deeper, let us query for all the Namespaces under the "oci" Type.
+Going one level deeper, let us query for all the Namespaces under the "deb" Type.
 The query looks like this:

 ```graphql